rkuester/mujina/docs/architecture.md

 # Mujina Miner Architecture

-This document describes the high-level architecture of mujina-miner, an async Bitcoin mining software built on Tokio.
+This document describes the high-level architecture of mujina-miner, Bitcoin mining software built in Rust.

 ## Overview